oskarihakamies/IDS-project/How-To-Install.md

 1. Create a new VM or use an existing one.
 (Debian 13)

+### Step 2 - Download, Unzip, Run, Enjoy

-2. Download the zip file
+1. Download the zip file:

 [soc-project-v4.zip](https://github.com/user-attachments/files/26421526/soc-project-v4.zip)

-3. Navigate to Downloads and look for the file
+2. Navigate to Downloads and look for the file

 <img width="735" height="301" alt="kuva" src="https://github.com/user-attachments/assets/640f9480-8673-4f41-8bcc-154deb6fc857" />

-4. Download zip ```sudo apt-get install zip```
+3. Download zip ```sudo apt-get install zip```

-5. Unzip the file ```unzip soc-project.zip```
+4. Unzip the file ```unzip soc-project.zip```

-6. Navigate to the unzipped file ```cd soc-project```, ```ls``` to list the files
+5. Navigate to the unzipped file ```cd soc-project```, ```ls``` to list the files

-7. Use ```sudo bash install.sh``` to launch it
+6. Use ```sudo bash install.sh``` to launch it

-8. Let it do its magic.
+7. Let it do its magic.
 This takes around 2-10 minutes.
 Grab a coffee.

  <img width="741" height="484" alt="kuva" src="https://github.com/user-attachments/assets/d328d9b8-a918-4048-b2df-b04cb162458d" />

-9. You should get this once it's finished.
+8. You should get this once it's finished.
 If errors, please report them!

 <img width="1311" height="169" alt="kuva" src="https://github.com/user-attachments/assets/a22330e2-3e34-403f-89ec-3f60bf242e53" />

-11. When it's done, navigate to Firefox or w.e Browser
+9. When it's done, navigate to Firefox or w.e Browser

-13. Type into the URL: localhost
+10. Type into the URL: localhost

 <img width="1501" height="198" alt="kuva" src="https://github.com/user-attachments/assets/cc7f5f88-c062-4912-9127-3272325f499a" />